 Posts by: Sarah Edwards

-Want to save money on your utility bills?
-Join Cook County’s Department of Environment and Sustainability, Citizens Utility Board (CUB), Elevate Energy and the Chicagoland Vintage Home Association to learn about ways to save money and energy with your smart meter, home weatherization and energy efficiency programs.
-Experts will discuss […]Click here for more →
+Broadview residents: want to save money on your utility bills?
+Join Cook County’s Department of Environment and Sustainability, Citizens Utility Board (CUB) and Elevate Energy to learn about ways to save money and energy with your smart meter, home weatherization and energy efficiency programs.
+Experts will discuss rebated and free in-home devices and appliances.
+You could […]Click here for more →